dianaventura/The-Vagabond-Scholar/myblog/content/_index.md

 # This title is used as the og:title on Hugo's internal
 # opengraph structured data template on the home page.
 # See https://ogp.me/ and https://gohugo.io/templates/internal#open-graph.
-title = "Hugo ʕ•ᴥ•ʔ Bear"
+title = "Diana's Reading Blog"
 +++

-# A match made in heaven
+# This part is under construction

 There is a website obesity crisis.
 Bloated websites full of scripts, ads, and trackers are slowing readers down.
 This blog aims to contribute to the internet calmly.